ooloth/subfont-demo/README.md

 The `link` tag for the Google Font (which includes the font-weights `400` and `700`) is at `line 30` of `src/components/layout.js`.

-The example paragraphs are at `line 20` of `src/pages/index.js` (in case you want to test what happens when you change their font-weights).
+The example paragraphs are at `line 20` of `src/pages/index.js` (in case you want to adjust change their font-weights).

 ## To view development version (without subfont):